Skip to main content

 • If you want to add to the default list, you must include the default values as well as your additional values.

-8.X: HKey_Local_Machine\Software\Trustwave\Secure Email Gateway\Default
+• In version 8.X: HKEY_LOCAL_MACHINE\SOFTWARE\Trustwave\Secure Email Gateway\Default

-• For full details of the location for each version, see article Q10832.
+• For information about the registry location for each version, see article Q10832.

 • In the data entry window, add a list of store names, one per line.